fitzsim/cl-starter-script/README.md

 This is a small Common Lisp script that can be used as a template.

-To try it, first install SBCL or GNU CLISP for your distribution, e.g., run `apt install sbcl` or `dnf install sbcl` as root.
+To try it, first install SBCL, GNU CLISP, or ECL for your distribution, e.g., run `apt install sbcl` or `dnf install sbcl` as root.

 Then, as a normal user, run: